 What’s clear from this data is that people want the convenience of never running out of hot water, which is exactly what a tankless water heater supplies.
 They want to be able to take long, luxurious showers without worrying whether the hot water will run out.

 Additionally, consumers may be wanting to save on energy (and money).
 It’s an established fact that tankless water heaters can be significantly more energy efficient than standard hot water tanks.
 By using less energy, a tankless water tank benefits both the environment and the consumer’s wallet.
+If you are planning to get one, check out this list of tankless water heaters by Verellenhc.

 Overall search volume: 44,050/month